How and Why Integrate Zoom Video Conferencing SDK in Your Website or App

 One of the latest additions to our portfolio, Parta, is a social experience app.
 It aims to connect its users through video and audio chats.
 Its goal is to create authentic connections in a socially stressed world separated by a pandemic.

 You may learn more about our portfolio by following this link.
-We hope after that, you will have no doubts about Zoom integration with the website.
-But if you do decide to start your Zoom integration at some point, don’t hesitate to contact us and use all our experience we have to offer!
+After that, you will have no doubts about Zoom integration with the website.
+But if you decide to start your Zoom integration at some point, don’t hesitate to contact us and use all our experience we have to offer!

 Softermii Experience with Video Conferencing Solutions

-Our tremendous experience in developing video-based products and integrating video conferencing into websites and apps of all kinds dictates that the future of online communication is in video.
+Our tremendous experience in developing video-based products and integrating video conferencing into websites and apps dictates that the future of online communication is in video.

 Advantages of VidRTC: